Vision (Marvel Cinematic Universe): Sokovia Accords and the Avengers Civil War

-Infinity War
+Infinity War and death

 In 2018, Vision, now in a romantic relationship with Wanda, visits her in Edinburgh.
 However, the Mind Stone begins alerting Vision to an unknown threat before they are ambushed by Corvus Glaive and Proxima Midnight, two of Thanos' children.
 Vision is badly wounded by Glaive's namesake, which limits his powers.
 Glaive and Midnight attempt to remove Vision's Mind Stone, but Wanda is able to hold them off until the pair are rescued by Rogers, Wilson, and Romanoff and return to the Compound.
 Vision volunteers to kill himself in order to destroy the Stone, but the Avengers refuse and bring him to Wakanda, where Vision is examined by Shuri, who attempts to safely remove the Stone without killing him, with Wanda standing vigil over the operation.
 When Midnight, Cull Obsidian, and the Outriders attack Wakanda, Wanda intervenes in the battle, leaving Shuri defenseless to Glaive, who infiltrated the center.
 Vision fights Glaive, and is nearly defeated before being rescued by Rogers.
 Vision in turn saves Rogers, killing Glaive with his own weapon.
 Thanos arrives, and as the Avengers attempt to hold him off, Vision manages to convince Wanda to destroy the Mind Stone, which she does, at the cost of his life.
 However, Thanos uses the Time Stone to reverse the action, allowing him to rip the Mind Stone out of Vision's head.